alza-bitz/bats-ansible/README.md

 the following features:

 - Start one or more containers that will form your test inventory.
-- Apply the role under test to the some or all of the inventory, using your test playbook definitions.
+- Apply the role under test to some or all of the inventory, using your test playbook definitions.
 - Make state-based verifications on the inventory, using the functions provided, in combination with standard Bats assertion techniques or with